VeronGoggans/Note-taking-app/README.md

 Additionally, the Notes tab serves as the main area for accessing and managing notes.
 ### Inside the editor
 ![editor view light](https://github.com/VeronGoggans/Note-taking-app/blob/spa/docs/img/editor-view-light.png?raw=true)
-When a user clicks on a note, they are taken to the editor, where several actions are available:\
+When a user clicks on a note, they are taken to the editor, where several actions are available:
 - In the upper left corner, there is a button to exit the editor and view the note's location.
 - In the upper right corner, the save button allows the user to save their progress and close the editor.
 Next to it, the ellipsis button provides a dropdown menu with the following options: New, Save, Delete, and Details.
 - Below the ellipsis button is a search icon that lets the user search for any word within the note.
 - The template button, located under the search icon, allows the user to load a template directly into their note.
 - Lastly, the flashcard deck button, located below the template button, enables the user to create a deck from the current note.

-### Notes:
-Neutron allows the user to bookmark notes.\
-to give the user more control over their notes.\

-**Bookmark**\
-When a note is bookmarked the note will always render before all the other notes inside the folder.
-And if the bookmark button right under the folder name is clicked, all the bookmarked notes the user has will be shown.

-### Templates
-Templates help the user to improve productivity by being able to load in freequently needed text\
-directly into their notes.

-The following features will be for within the text editor

 **Editor Features:**
 - bold, italic, underline, strikethrough